jjbigfish/Python-PDF-Merger/README.md

 3. Asks where you'd like to save the merged file.

-You can download the built exe directly from https://digidatamind.com/PDFmerger/PDFmerger.zip
+You can download the program directly from https://digidatamind.com/PDFmerger/PDFmerger.zip